ValiMail/danish-radius/README.md

 [![balena deploy button](https://www.balena.io/deploy.svg)](https://dashboard.balena-cloud.com/deploy?repoUrl=https://github.com/valimail/danish-radius&tarballUrl=https://github.com/ValiMail/danish-radius/archive/refs/heads/main.zip)

-1. Clone and configure this project for a Balena fleet.
+1. Configure this project for a Balena fleet.
 1. Flash a device with this fleet's firmware.
 1. Set the appropriate [environment variables](#environment-variables)
 1. Generate the RADIUS server's identity according to [Identity Provisioning](#provisioning-identity)
 1. Configure either the Valimail policy server settings or the static policy file [Policy File](#policy-file)
 1. Set the SSIDs to be used for authentication in the `ROLES` environment variable.
 This setting is comma-separated and case-sensitive.

+Finally, publish your client device certificates in DNS, following the pattern described here: <https://datatracker.ietf.org/doc/draft-wilson-dane-pkix-cd/>

 ## policy-file

-The policy file is located at `/var/danish/policy.json` and is used to create the SSID to DNS name mapping at `/var/danish/policy.txt`, which is periodically checked by the `maintenance` container application and used to compose the `/var/danish/trust_map.json` file.
+The policy file from the Valimail policy engine can be found at `/var/danish/policy.json` and is used to create the SSID to DNS name mapping in `/var/danish/policy.txt`, which is periodically checked by the `maintenance` container application and used to compose the `/var/danish/trust_map.json` file.
 The `/var/danish/trust_map.json` file is used as a part of the authorization process to prevent cross-domain signing with multiple private PKIs (namespace enforcement).

 The `/var/danish/policy.json` is structured like this: